Deputy Director jobs at Environmental Defense Fund - 105 jobs

 POSITION SUMMARY

-organizations, the Church, and business leaders to see transformation in your state-you're energized by the opportunity to deepen and expand their impact by working together.
+In this full-time role, you have a strong desire to see the strengthening and empowerment of the local children and families in your area, and you're ready to lead and mobilize the CarePortal network in Missouri one meaningful connection at a time.
+You're goal-oriented, a self-starter, a creative problem-solver, and are committed to driving inspiration into action.
+You feel passionate about bridging the gap between child-serving organizations, the Church, and business leaders to see transformation in your state-you're energized by the opportunity to deepen and expand their impact by working together.
 You bring expertise in community engagement, networking, and fundraising and have the tenacity to both effectively cast the vision and develop the networks and resources needed to sustain it.
 You're a leader that finds joy in cultivating a new market from the pilot phase and growing it to maturity.
 This position's responsibilities will change as the area grows--from being boots on the ground to leading the area.

 At CarePortal, we believe that children belong in the care of healthy, loving families and that families should be supported by a local church and caring members of their community.
-If you are ready to put your expertise to work for a mission you care deeply about, then join us, and let's get started as we go all out to close the front door of the foster care system in Massachusetts and beyond.
+If you are ready to put your expertise to work for a mission you care deeply about, then join us, and let's get started as we go all out to close the front door of the foster care system in Missouri and beyond.

 Your Responsibilities Include